yanivh/Polyglot-SpeechScore/README.md

 # Tech Challenge

-## **objective**

-The primary objective of this exercise is to help you gain a better understanding of the types of problems you would be solving in your daily work, rather than testing the coding skills.
-Additionally, this challenge allows us to observe your problem-solving approach and thought process within the language learning domain.

 ## **Coding Challenge description**
 In **learner_input.json**, you are given an example input from one speaking exercise of a Lithuanian learning English.
 It contains the following information: